SamuelBehrmann/mobile_anwendungen/README.md

 variable amounts of service interfaces.
 The three main components are the Model, View and Controller.
 The Model defines the data structure used by the feature / component.
 Its instantiated in the Controller which holds the business logic, handles state updates and communication with any needed service.
 The view is a pure visualization of the data defined by the model.

 ### App-Structure and layers
 We decided to go with a feature based structuring instead of layer based structuring.
 This way each component has no dependencies to any other component and the files for that component are grouped in one place.
-This makes refactoring and editing component very easy.
+This makes refactoring and editing components very easy.
 Below you can see a diagram of how the components are structured and how they interact with each other.

 <img src="documentation/mvc.png" alt="MVC+S architecture" width="400px">